Dominique Dawes: 1992–1995

-The crowd pleasing athlete placed 4th at the 1992 Olympic trials and was awarded a place on the United States Olympic team.
+She placed 4th at the 1992 Olympic trials and was awarded a place on the United States Olympic team.
 Despite battling very painful tendinitis in both ankles and Osgood-Schlatter disease during pre-Olympic training, Dawes performed respectably throughout the competition, even having the boldness to try a brand-new move in her balance beam routine during team competition - back handspring to three layout stepouts.
 She also won over the crowd with a solid optional floor exercise routine and, with a mark of 9.925, tied with Kim Zmeskal for the highest score for the American team on the event.
-The team won bronze, and Dawes and teammate Betty Okino became the first African American females to win an Olympic-gymnastics medal.
+The team won bronze, and Dawes and teammate Betty Okino became the first African American females to win an Olympic medal in gymnastics.

 Dawes only competed in the team competition in 1992, not breaking through as an all-around gymnast until 1993.
 She is probably best known for her performances at the 1993 and 1994 World Championships.
 In 1993, Dawes led the competition after three events, even beating her more famous teammate Shannon Miller.
 However, she decided to try her harder vault (1½ twisting layout Yurchenko) worth a 10.00 instead of simply a full-twisting layout Yurchenko, which had been devalued to a 9.8.
 She made the first vault, but slipped and fell on the second, immediately bursting into tears.
 With the new rule that both vaults were averaged in all-around competition, her fall dropped her to 4th overall while Miller won the title.
 Famously, after the vault fall Dawes's coach Kelli Hill exhorted her to be proud of her performance anyway, stating: "When did you ever think you would be in that position?
 You have to be happy with yourself.
 Come on.
 Be happy.
 Stand up and wave".
 Dawes did so and earned a standing ovation from the crowd.
 After this disappointment she rebounded in the event finals, winning two silver medals on bars and beam.

 The same fate befell her in at the 1994 Worlds.
 Leading after three events, she again came to vault with a chance of winning the title.
 This time her mistake came on the first vault where Dawes over-rotated and hurled forward into a somersault.
 Her low score dropped her to 5th.
 Her mistakes continued throughout the event finals and left the championships without winning a single medal.

 Dawes would finish her year on a positive note, however.
 She dominated the National Championships placing first in the all-around and all four event finals at the expense of rival Shannon Miller.
 It was the first year since 1969 that a gymnast had swept the competition.
 She went on to lead the American team to a silver medal at the World Team Championships in Dortmund, Germany posting the third highest all-around score in the process.